 The filter elements in the list of filters are processed sequentially starting from the first element.
-Processing stops on the first filter match or when the end of the filter list is reached.
+Processing stops on the first filter match.

 Example: A message matches filter element 3.
 Filter element 4 is not evaluated.

 Messages matching no filters are rejected as default.